AdaCore/RecordFlux/doc/Language-Reference.md

 #### Static Semantics

 A message type specifies the message format of a protocol.
-Each component corresponds to one field in a message.
-A then clause of a component allows to define which field follows.
-If no then clause is given, it is assumed that always the next component of the message follows.
-If no further component follows, it is assumed that the message ends with this field.
+A message is represented by a graph-based model.
+Each node in the graph corresponds to one field in a message.
+The links in the graph define the order of the fields.
+A link is represented by a then clause in the specification.
+If no then clause is given, it is assumed that always the next field of the message follows.
+If no further field follows, it is assumed that the message ends with this field.
 The end of a message can also be denoted explicitly by adding a then clause to __null__.
-Optionally a then clause can contain a condition under which the corresponding field follows and aspects which allow to define the size of the next field and the location of its first bit.
-These aspects can also be specified in the component.
-Each aspect can be specified either in the component or in all incoming then clauses, but not in both.
-The condition can refer to previous fields (including the component containing the then clause).
-A condition can also be added to a component.
-A component condition is equivalent to adding a condition to all incoming then clauses.
-If a component condition as well as a condition at an incoming then clause exists, both conditions are combined by a logical conjunction.
-If required, a null component can be used to specify the size of the first field in the message.
+Optionally, a then clause can contain a condition under which the corresponding field follows and aspects which enable the definition of the size of the next field and the location of its first bit.
+These aspects can also be specified for the field directly.
+Each aspect can be specified either for the field or in all incoming then clauses, but not in both.
+The condition can refer to previous fields (including the field containing the then clause).
+A condition can also be added for the field directly.
+A field condition is equivalent to adding a condition to all then clauses.
+If a field condition as well as a condition at a then clause exists, both conditions are combined by a logical conjunction.
+If required, a null field can be used to specify the size of the first field in the message.
 An empty message can be represented by a null message.

 The field type `Opaque` represents an unconstrained sequence of bytes.
 The size of opaque fields must be always defined by a size aspect.
 Opaque fields and sequence fields must be byte aligned.
 The size of a message must be a multiple of 8 bit.